*This article was updated on 8 December 2020.

 i.
 Work Diary: A log book of every single thing you’ve done (relevant to the three Areas mentioned above)

 ii.
-Record of Experience: A 500-word essay summarizing who you are and what you’ve accomplished as a PEA
+Record of Experience: A 500-word essay summarising who you are and what you’ve accomplished as a PEA

 iii.
 Practical Tasks: Two assignments, each 2,000 – 4,000 words long; Task 1 involves describing in full the step by step process of a property sale you’ve done and Task 2 requires you to prepare a hypothetical marketing proposal based on one of the current developments in the market.